justunsix/garden/src/content/docs/notes/005-Computer-Snippets-Nushell.md

 $msg
 $"greeting, ($name)"

-# Previous commmand's output, can be used similar to xargs in bash
+# Previous command's output, can be used similar to xargs in bash
 $in

 # Copy largest file to user's home directory using $in